 Embedding subtitle tracks adds a MP4 subtitle track to the resulting video.
 Many video players can use this track to offer users a choice of showing or hiding subtitles/closed captions, and giving users the choice how to style the text (eg make the font larger or smaller).
 When you use this option, Narakeet also generates external subtitle files (SubRip/SRT and Web Video Text Tracks/VTT) that can be used with most online video hosting platforms to activate the native subtitle/closed caption function.

 Automatically adding subtitles to Powerpoint presentations

 After uploading your presentation, select the “Edit settings” option.

 In the “Edit settings” dialog, click the “Subtitles” dropdown.
-Choose embedded or overlay subtitles.
+Choose how you want to package the subtitles:

 Turning on subtitles for scripts

 To automatically add subtitles from narration to a video made from a script, use the

 --- subtitles: embed --- Narakeet will read and show this.

 Using narration as subtitles